MusicDataset/md_homepage/content/musics/t/TristanandIsolde-LiebestodS.447(1)-Franz Liszt.md

 ---
-title: Franz Liszt - Tristan and Isolde - Liebestod S.447 (1)
+title: Tristan and Isolde - Liebestod S.447 (1)
 description: This is the description for Tristan and Isolde - Liebestod S.447 by Franz Liszt
 composers: [Franz Liszt]
 periods: [Romantic]